 A decision to move elsewhere can be tempting.
 Through social media, you see the wonderful places out there that might be calling your name.
 However, the sandy beaches, historical cities, great culinary scene and the lifestyle that you see are not reflective of your experience.
 They are someone else’s and might not fit with your ideal.

 Visiting a country in one season does not mean the rest of the year will be the same.
-Canada is a beautiful country with stunning lakes and mountains, and can get hot and humid in the summer.
+Canada is a beautiful country with stunning lakes and mountains and can get hot and humid in the summer.
 Winter is a very different matter.
 While there is a lot to do in winter, it might not be your ideal place to live.

-Same consideration goes for a country with a very different climate than where you grew up.
+The same consideration goes for a country with a very different climate than where you grew up.
 You might develop allergies to your new environment.
 As we grow up, we develop a resistance to the fauna and flora around us.
 Our bodies get used to the ingredients in our foods and products.
 A different continent means a new set of elements that can affect us.
 Consider how the new climate will make you feel long term.

 It’s one thing to visit a place and another to live there.
 Before moving abroad, define the reasons for why you’re doing it in the first place.
 One exciting trip to Mexico might have been an amazing experience, but is that enough of a reason to move there?

 Also, don’t look at what others are doing.
-Someone else might enjoy the laid back living on beach in Bali, whereas busy streets of Tokyo might be more your style.
+Someone else might enjoy the laid back living on a beach in Bali, whereas busy streets of Tokyo might be more your style.
 Maybe the south of France that has your name written all over it.
 The reason to move to a different country has to be yours alone.
 Why do you want to live there is something you should be asking yourself and answering honestly.

 Can you live in the country of your choice